 - Drain the cashews and set aside.

 - Put carrots in a small pot, cover them in water, and bring the water to a boil.
-Cook for five minutes or until they are fork tender, and then drain the carrots.
+Cook for five minutes or until they are fork tender.
+Then drain the carrots.

-- In a blender, add the soaked and drained raw cashews, cooked and drained carrots, garlic, nutritional yeast flakes, salt, onion granules, 2/3 cup water, and miso paste.
+- In a blender, add the soaked and drained raw cashews, cooked and drained carrots, 2/3 cup water, garlic, nutritional yeast flakes, granulated onion, miso paste, and salt.
 Blend until completely smooth.
 (Add extra splashes of water, if necessary, for blending.)

 - In a large mixing bowl, combine the sauce from the blender, baby spinach, artichoke hearts, and onion.

 - Transfer the mixture to a 1 quart casserole dish.
 Smooth the top.
-Crunch a handful of tortilla chips in your hands and cover the top of the dip.
+Crunch a handful of tortilla chips in your hands to cover the top of the dip.

 - Place the dish in the oven and bake uncovered for 25 minutes.